-Located on the south side of the Parc de Bruxelles (Brussels Park) in the high part of town, is one of the most famous buildings in the Belgian capital, the Royal Palace of Brussels, called in French the Palais Royal de Bruxelles.
+Located on the south side of the Parc de Bruxelles (Brussels Park) in the high part of town, the Royal Palace of Brussels (called in French the Palais Royal de Bruxelles) is one of the most famous buildings in the Belgian capital.

 The palace has not been the official royal residence since 1831, when the King of Belgium decided to move to the Royal Palace of Laeken, in the outskirts of Brussels.

 The construction of the Palace began at the beginning of the nineteenth century commissioned by William I of the Netherlands.
 During the reign of King Leopold II the palace was remodelled and the façade was changed completely.
 These were the last restorations done to the Palace.

 Since 1965 the Palais Royal de Bruxelles is open to the public normally from the 21 July (the national bank holiday) until the beginning of September.
 The Palace opens from Tuesday until Sunday at 10:30 am and closes at 5 pm.
 On Monday the Palace is closed.